tlafrank/system-of-systems-modeller/deploy/README.md

 ## Initial requirements
 The following activities are normally taken prior to being able to run the scripts located in this folder:
 - Install OS to VM (tested with VirtualBox 6.1.26 and Ubuntu 20.04 Server).
   - Ensure network is configured, internet access required.
+    - VirtualBox bridged adaptor seems to be a good option as it permits access from the host.
   - Install OpenSSH
+  - Complete installation
 - Update & upgrade
   - `sudo apt-get update`
   - `sudo apt-get upgrade`